-News: Learn more about the new Chicago Paid Sick Leave Ordinance.
-We have created helpful FAQs here.
+Learn about the Chicago Paid Sick Leave Ordinance.
+We have created helpful FAQs.

 The university recognizes that, at times, employees may be unable to work due to personal illness or injury, or the illness of a family member.
 During such instances, sick time may be used by eligible employees.